farridav/django-jazzmin/docs/index.md

 **Username**: test@test.com
 **Password**: test
 *Note: Data resets nightly*
+*Note: ☕ If the app seems sleepy, give it a minute - it's just having its power nap on the free tier.*

 You can also view the demo app by cloning the repository, and running the following commands: